A Quaker Community in Costa Rica

 David Heads South

-In 2012, David moved with his wife and son to Monteverde.
-His wife had a year-long sabbatical position at Monteverde Friends School, and David might have been free to live a tropical life as a man of leisure but his passion for community build projects got the best of him.
+In 2012, David moved with his wife, Kathy and son, Benjamin to Monteverde.
+Kathy had a year-long sabbatical position at Monteverde Friends School, and David might have been free to live a tropical life as a man of leisure but his passion for community build projects got the best of him.
 He was quickly embroiled in the planning of the new meeting house.
-Using his experience in consensus-based decision-making, and with the help of 3D modeling software, David was able to help breathe new life into the project.
-After a decade of deliberation, the meeting reached consensus.
+With his experience in consensus-based decision-making and 3D modeling software, David helped breathe new life into the project.
+After a decade of deliberation, the meeting reached an agreement to move forward.
 They decided that the new meeting house should be a timber frame building, designed by TimberHomes and built by volunteers from the community.

 How it all came together